INFORMATION ON THIS SITE IS ONLY INTENDED FOR CANADIAN HEALTHCARE PROFESSIONALS

 MASH: A “silent” disease?

-MASLD is the most frequent liver disease in the world, affecting 1 in 4 adults and an estimated 7,800,000 Canadians.1 MASH affects about 20% of patients with MASLD and is the second leading indication for liver transpantation in North America.1
+MASLD is the most frequent liver disease in the world, affecting 1 in 4 adults and an estimated 7,800,000 Canadians.1 MASH affects about 20% of patients with MASLD and is the second leading indication for liver transplantation in North America.1

 As the diagnosis of MASH involves liver biopsy, a costly and invasive procedure, MASH remains underdiagnosed despite its high prevalence.2 As a “silent” disease, people with MASH feel well and are not symptomatic until the disease progresses to more advanced stages (i.e., cirrhosis).4